DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 * Due to the security risks, Http redirect based load balancing is rarely used in practice.
 * There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-Redirect.png)

+### Transport layer based on TCP protocol (e.g. Nginx Plus, F5/A10, LVS)
+* Load balance based on IP and port

+#### Software based
+* Nginx Plus / LVS
+	- Pros:
+	- Cons:

+#### Hardware based
+* F5 / A10:
+	- Pros:
+		+ High performance.
+Could support 1000K concurrent connections
+		+ Stability: Tested thoroughly by producers
+		+ Security features such as DDoS protection, firewalls
+	- Cons:
+		- Low customization options

+### Network layer based on IP protocol
-### DNS based load balancer
+#### DNS based load balancer
 * Steps:
 	1. Client's requests first reach DNS authority server to get the IP address.
 	2. Client issues another requests to the parsed IP address.
 * Pros:
-	- DNS has caching, after the first-time parse, there won't need another time for a long time.
-As a result, it won't have too much performance downsides.
+	- Low latency: DNS will be resolved for the first time.
+The second time when a request come it will use the cached version.
 	- It is a basic config service provided by DNS providers so no development will be required.
 Many DNS service provider offers geographical DNS service.
 * Cons:
-	- DNS has multi-layer caches.
+	- Update time: DNS has multi-layer caches.
 Even after scaling up, the old DNS record might still point to the old IP address.
-	- DNS load balancer is controlled by DNS service providers instead service owners.
+	- Not customizable: DNS load balancer is controlled by DNS service providers.
+	- Simple load balancing algorithm: DNS load balancing algorithms are relatively simple.
+For example, it could not make decisions based on the differences of servers.
 * There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-DnsBased.png)

-### Reverse proxy based load balancer
-* Steps:
-	1. Client's requests first reach reverse proxy.
-	2. The reverse proxy forwards requests to internal servers and gets the response.
-	3. The reverse proxy forwards the response to clients.
-* Pros:
-	- Integrated together with reverse proxy.
-No additional deployment.
-* Cons:
-	- Reverse proxy operates on the HTTP layer so not high performance.
-It is usually used on a small scale when there are fewer than 100 servers.
-* There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-ReverseProxy.png)

-### "SNAT" based load balancer
-#### Only Change IP address
+#### Change IP based load balancer
 * Steps:
 	1. Client's requests first reach IP load balancer.
 	2. IP based load balancer changes the target IP address to internal servers' IP address, and change source IP to be load balancer's IP address (SNAT)